pifragile/encointer-assignment-simulation/README.md

 # encointer-assignment-simulation

-To run the simulation: `python3 analyze_assignment.py`
+To run the simulation:
+`python3 analyze_assignment.py`

+This will create a file `analysis.csv` containing the data.